ShahriarAhnaf/ShahriarAhnaf/README.md

 - 👋 Hi, I’m @ShahriarAhnaf
-- 👀 I’m interested in embedded software, automation, and hacking 0_0
+- 👀 I’m interested in onpen source projects in embedded software, automation, and accelerators 0_0
-- 🌱 I’m currently learning Python(im still attached to my brackets and semicolons)
 - I’m looking to collaborate on any projects with AI and Embedded software.
 - 📫 How to reach me -> [email](mailto:shahriarahnaf007@gmail.com)